rich-newman/typescript-analyzer-eslint-prettier/docs/defaultconfig.md

 These rules are the recommended rules for ESLint, plus the recommended rules for the TypeScript ESLint plugin, plus the single rule for the Prettier ESLint plugin.

 There's a commented-out section for recommended TypeScript type-aware rules/rules that require type information.
 These are commented out because we want the TypeScript Analyzer to work without additional configuration, and we need a tsconfig.json for these rules to function.
-See the documentation on Type Aware Rules for more information.
+See the [documentation on Type Aware Rules](typeinformation.md) for more information.

-Finally there's some code that allows Prettier to be disabled whilst retaining some formatting rules, see the documentation on Prettier for more details.
+Finally there's some code that allows Prettier to be disabled whilst retaining some formatting rules, see [the documentation on using Prettier for formatting](formatting.md) for more details.

 ## Structure

 There are no rules that apply to **all** file types.
 All rules are in overrides sections that list a set of file extensions that they apply to in a "files" entry.
 This is because we need to be able to easily extend the configuration to deal with files other than TypeScript and JavaScript.
-See the documentation on using the linter with other plugins for more information on this.
+See the [documentation on using the linter with other plugins](plugins.md) for more information on this.

 Instead there are 'overrides' sections for rules that apply to TypeScript files only, to JavaScript files only and to both TypeScript and JavaScript files.